python-openxml/python-docx/docs/user/quickstart.rst

     table.style = 'Light Shading Accent 1'

-The style name is formed by removing all the hyphens from the table style name.
+The style name is formed by removing all the hyphens from the table style name, so that *Light Shading - Accent 1* becomes *Light Shading Accent 1*.
 You can find the table style name by hovering your mouse over its thumbnail in Word's table style gallery.